wedesoft/hornetseye-doc/docs/Installation.md

     sudo gem install hornetseye-alsa

-Alternatively you can build the Ruby extension from source as follows:

-    rake
-    sudo rake install

 ### hornetseye-dc1394

 **hornetseye-dc1394** allows capturing video frames using a DC1394-compatible firewire camera.
 This Ruby extension requires the DC1394 development headers.
 You can install them as follows: